kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(2\) Propellant and explosive information including:

-\(i\) Total net explosive weight of each of the launch operator's liquid and solid propellants and other explosives for each explosive hazard facility as defined by part 420 of this chapter.
+\(i\) Total net explosive weight of each of the launch operator's liquid and solid propellants and other explosives for each explosive hazard facility as defined by [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]].

-\(ii\) For each toxic propellant, any hazard controls and process constraints determined under the launch operator's toxic release hazard analysis for launch processing performed as required by §417.229 and appendix I of this part.
+\(ii\) For each toxic propellant, any hazard controls and process constraints determined under the launch operator's toxic release hazard analysis for launch processing performed as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.229   Far-field overpressure blast effects analysis.|§417.229]] and appendix I of this part.

 \(iii\) The explosive and occupancy limits for each explosive hazard facility.

-\(iv\) Individual explosive item information, including configuration (such as, solid motor, motor segment, or liquid propellant container), explosive material, net explosive weight, storage hazard classification and compatibility group as defined by part 420 of this chapter.
+\(iv\) Individual explosive item information, including configuration (such as, solid motor, motor segment, or liquid propellant container), explosive material, net explosive weight, storage hazard classification and compatibility group as defined by [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]].

 \(3\) A graphic depiction of the layout of a launch operator's launch complex and other launch processing facilities at the launch site.
 The depiction must show separation distances and any intervening barriers between explosive items that affect the total net explosive weight that each facility is sited to accommodate.
 A launch operator must identify any proposed facility modifications or operational changes that may affect a launch site operator's explosive site plan.

-\(4\) A description of the process for ensuring that the person designated under §417.103(b)(2) reviews and approves any procedures and procedure changes for safety implications.
+\(4\) A description of the process for ensuring that the person designated under [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(2) reviews and approves any procedures and procedure changes for safety implications.

 \(5\) Procedures that launch personnel will follow when reporting a hazard or mishap to a launch operator's safety organization.